 The demand for agricultural workers is a global need and Canada specifically is struggling to fill positions with young farmers as the current workforce is diminishing as most of its workers are near retirement.
 To combat this problem, the Canadian government has implemented programs to entice foreign skilled workers in the agricultural industry to immigrate to Canada.

 Besides the clear employment opportunities available in Canada, there are many benefits that come with immigrating to Canada and becoming a permanent resident.

 1. Global Impact

 Farming has a staggering impact on people and the planet.
 There is nothing quite like being part of an industry that not only feeds, clothes, and fuels the world but is also at the cutting edge of implementing sustainability methods that will inevitably change the face of agriculture and farming as we know it.

 2. The Simple Life

 If you’ve grown tiresome of the office life, being chained to a desk in a stuffy office, then perhaps the farmer’s lifestyle may do you some good.
-Why not trade in your laptop the great outdoors?
+Why not trade in your laptop for the great outdoors?
 You could enjoy life-balance like nowhere else: how do water skiing and fruit picking in the summer sound?